bbcmicrobit/micropython/docs/index.rst

 Welcome!

 The BBC micro:bit is a small computing device for children.
-One of the languages it understands is the popular Python programming langauge.
+One of the languages it understands is the popular Python programming language.
 The version of Python that runs on the BBC micro:bit is called MicroPython.

 This documentation includes lessons for teachers